 You may not earn your way out until the end of each 5-week grading period.
+See schedule above for dates.

-Placement in HiSTEP is also reliant upon a student's discipline record.
+Placement in HiSTEP is also reliant upon a student's discipline, attendance, and academic record.
 If a student has 1 suspension, 2 or more Saturday schools, 3 or more unexcused absences (by individual period), or 6 or more accumulated tardies, he or she will lose the privilege of Long Lunch.